A PHASE 3 STUDY THAT ASSESSED DISEASE PROGRESSION IN EARLY SYMPTOMATIC ALZHEIMER’S DISEASE (AD) BY REDUCING AMYLOID PLAQUES1,2

 Hypersensitivity: Kisunla is contraindicated in patients with known serious hypersensitivity to donanemab-azbt or to any of the excipients.
 Reactions have included anaphylaxis.

-KISUNLA DEMONSTRATED REDUCTION IN AMYLOID PLAQUES AS EARLY AS 6 MONTHS1,10
+KISUNLA DEMONSTRATED REDUCTION IN AMYLOID PLAQUES AS EARLY AS 6 MONTHS1,13*

-Patients treated with placebo had an average of <1% amyloid plaque reduction from baseline to 18 months.1,10
+Nearly half of patients were able to complete treatment course by 1 year based on removal of amyloid plaques to minimal levels on amyloid PET imaging.1,12 Patients treated with placebo had an average of <1% amyloid plaque reduction from baseline to 18 months.13

-NEARLY HALF OF PATIENTS WERE ABLE TO STOP TREATMENT* BY 1 YEAR1
+NEARLY HALF OF PATIENTS WERE ABLE TO COMPLETE TREATMENT COURSE* BY 1 YEAR1

-Kisunla was stopped based on removal of amyloid plaques to minimal levels on amyloid PET imaging in TRAILBLAZER-ALZ 2.1
+Kisunla treatment course was completed based on removal of amyloid plaques to minimal levels on amyloid PET imaging in TRAILBLAZER-ALZ 2.1

 *In the protocol, if the amyloid plaque level was <11 Centiloids on a single PET scan or 11 to <25 Centiloids on 2 consecutive PET scans, the patient was eligible to be switched to placebo.
 Amyloid PET values may increase after treatment with Kisunla is stopped.
 There are no data beyond the 76-week duration of the clinical trial to guide whether additional dosing with Kisunla may be needed for longer-term clinical benefit.1